ltgcgo/eclipsed/README.md

 # Eclipsed
 🗣 The Royal Canterlot Voice for the [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) API.
-Deno only.
+Supports Cloudflare Workers, Deno and bun.js.

+Node.js support isn't considered, and this project would not get uploaded to NPM.

 ## Naming
 _I thank thee, dear Fluttershy!_

-The name of this project is a reference to MLP:FiM S02E04.
+The name of this project is a reference to MLP:FiM S02E04, _Luna Eclipsed_.

 ## Usage
-It's pretty simple, like [`Deno.upgradeWebSocket`](https://deno.land/api?s=Deno.upgradeWebSocket)!
-Download the latest build from releases, and import the `upgradeEventSource` method from it.
+### Download
+Eclipsed can be fetched from sources listed below.
+* GitHub releases
+* Deno modules

+### API
-Because `EventSource` is unidirectional, you cannot receive messages from clients.
+It's pretty simple to use, just like [`Deno.upgradeWebSocket`](https://deno.land/api?s=Deno.upgradeWebSocket)!
+Although, because `EventSource` is unidirectional, you cannot receive messages from clients.

 ### `upgradeEventSource(Request: request)`
 Upgrade an incoming HTTP request to an `EventSource` connection.